rob-myers/rob-myers.github.io/docs/plan.md

   - only happens when Tabs maximised
   - https://bugs.webkit.org/show_bug.cgi?id=160953

+- ✅ migrate `run` code from sh.lib into raw-loader.js
 - ✅ can execute code by clicking terminal links
 - ✅ clicking room "info label" sends messages to terminal
   - ✅ terminal can show regex-specified links which run code